Core Services

 Transitioning is our new required fifth core service.
 It involves transitional services that:

-1. Facilitate the transition of individuals with significant disabilities from nursing homes and other institutions to home and community-based residences, with the requisite supports and services;
+1. Facilitate the transition of individuals with significant disabilities from nursing homes to home, with the requisite supports and services;

 2. Provide assistance to individuals with significant disabilities who are at risk of entering institutions so that the individuals may remain in the community; and